What’s the oldest thing in the picture below?

 And the odd incongruity; I’ve long been mystified by the British way of incorporating (or failing to incorporate) solar panels into the roofs of newbuild homes.
 Perhaps the idea here was to make the building look older than the photovoltaics:

-And let’s just call this, er, unsuccessful by Poundbury’s own standards:
+And let’s just call this, er, unsuccessful even by Poundbury’s own standards:

 And this is an ambulance station.
-You can tell it is, only because someone has thoughtfully painted a big sign on it, saying “St John Ambulance Station”.
+You can tell it is, because someone has painted a big sign on it, saying “St John Ambulance Station”.

-To be fair, the local community hall looks the part:
+To be fair, the local community hall looks the part, assuming the late middle ages is your thing:

-Despite Poundbury being pretty good in terms of build quality, it’s not ageing in the way it would if the buildings were ‘real’.
+Despite Poundbury being better than average in terms of build quality, it’s not ageing in the way it would if the buildings were ‘real’.
 Render is, ultimately, not stone.

 Some of the designs are sweet…